Click on contents option to jump down to relevant section, or scroll down for whole document.

 Submit an application for graduation

+13.2.3.
+Schedule.
 If the Major Professor and the other members of the Supervisory Committee consent to the exam, then the student should arrange an exact time and place for the examination.
-The Physics Grad- uate Office will be glad to help the student schedule the examination, however it is the student’s responsibility to insure that the oral schedule is satisfactory to every committee member.
-Once a time has been established, the Major Professor should inform the Physics Graduate Office that the examination will take place and when it will take place.
+The Physics Graduate Affairs Office will be glad to help the student schedule the examination, however it is the student’s responsibility to ensure that the oral schedule is satisfactory to every committee member.
+Once a time has been established, the Major Professor should inform the Physics Graduate Affairs Office that the examination will take place and when it will take place.

-The certification of the results are now handled by the Manuscript Clearance Online Portal (see in- structions at https://gradschool.fsu.edu/academics-research/thesis-treatise-and-dissertation).
-You may ask the Graduate Coordinator for help in setting up clearance for your thesis.
-After the defense of the thesis is completed and passed, the student will submit the manuscript to the Manuscript Clearance Portal.
+13.2.5.
+Certification of Results.
+The certification of the results are handled by the Manuscript Clearance Online Portal (see these instructions).
+You may ask the Graduate Affairs Office for help in setting up clearance for your thesis.
+After the defense of the thesis is completed and passed, the student will submit a final, edited manuscript to the Manuscript Clearance Portal.
 Then the Supervisory Committee members will receive an email requesting a signature on the Manuscript Signature Form.
-The student must then obtain University approval of their thesis as discussed in Section 14.2.8.
+The student must then obtain University approval of their thesis as discussed in Section 13.2.8.

-18.104.22.168.
+126.96.36.199.
 Format and style.
 The particular form and style of the thesis customarily follow the guidelines in the American Institute of Physics Style Manual.
 The Major Professor may allow variations from these guidelines.
-However, whatever style is chosen must be consistent with the University clearance guidelines, as described in the brochure Guidelines and Requirements for Thesis, Treatise, and Dissertation Writers, a copy of which may be obtained from the Graduate Dean's Office.
+However, whatever style is chosen must be consistent with the University clearance guidelines; the details of which are found on the Graduate School webpage.

-When a student’s thesis has been completed, he or she should submit a copy to each member of their Supervisory Committee.
-This should be done at least three (3) weeks prior to the time he or she plans to take the Master’s Thesis Defense.
-After at most two (2) weeks, the student should check with all members of the committee for any criticisms they may have.
-After any changes suggested by the committee are made the student should provide each member of the committee with a revised copy of the thesis.
+13.2.8 Departmental approval of thesis.
+When a student’s thesis has been completed, they should submit a copy to each member of their Supervisory Committee.
+This should be done at least three (3) weeks prior to the time they plan to take the Master’s Thesis Defense.
+After at most two (2) weeks, the student should check with all members of the committee for any feedback they may have.
+After any changes suggested by the committee are made, the student should provide each member of the committee with a revised copy of the thesis.
 The revised copies should be in the hands of the committee at least one (1) week before the date set for the Master’s Thesis Defense.
 If the committee approves the thesis after reviewing the revised thesis and questioning the student during their Master’s Thesis Defense, then the student will submit their manuscript to the Manuscript Clearance Portal.
 An automatic request will be sent to the Supervisory Committee members for approval.

-If a student wishes to graduate at the end of the semester in which he or she has obtained approval of their thesis, then it is necessary for him or her to make sure that all of the above has been completed in ample time to meet the pertinent University deadlines.
+If a student wishes to graduate at the end of the semester in which they have obtained approval of their thesis, then it is necessary for them to make sure that all of the above has been completed in ample time to meet the pertinent University deadlines.

-After approval by the oral examining committee, the student should submit the final version of the thesis electronically to the manuscript clearance adviser.
-The final approved version of the thesis must be submitted electronically to the university manuscript clearance adviser in The Graduate School within 60 days of the defense date or the student must be re-examined.
+13.2.9.
+University approval of thesis.
+Before the defense, the student should submit a pre-defense copy of the dissertation electronically to ProQuest ETD; instructions for submitting the manuscript to this external site are located here.
+After approval by the oral examining committee, the student will submit a final, edited version of the manuscript to ProQuest ETD.
+This must be done within 60 days of the defense date or the student must be re-examined.
 A manuscript processing fee is charged.
 Consult the Registration Guide for the deadline dates.

 As a condition of undertaking a thesis master’s program, the student agrees that the completed thesis will be archived in the University Libraries system.
 The student will make the electronic thesis available for review by other scholars and the general public by selecting an access condition provided by The Graduate School.